-Once the tubing has been threaded through the floor joists, aluminum heat diffusion plates are used to attach it to the bottom of the sub-floor.
-The plates are made of pure, heat-treated aluminum to make them very malleable like lead sheeting.
-They are silent, easy to staple to the subfloor and not only hold the tubing securely, but also draw its heat away and spread warmth evenly over the sub-floor.
+Once the tubing has been threaded through the floor joists, aluminum heat diffusion plates are used to attach it to the bottom of the subfloor.
+The plates are made of pure, heat-treated aluminum to make them malleable.
+They are silent, easy to staple to the subfloor, and not only hold the tubing securely, but also draw its heat away and spread warmth evenly over the floor.
 That's why a close contact between plate and tubing is very important.
-Recent studies by the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. (ASHRAE), conducted at the University of Kansas, have concluded that heat diffusion plates increase the transfer of heat to the occupied space by almost 175%.
+Studies by the American Society of Heating, Refrigerating and Air-Conditioning Engineers, Inc. (ASHRAE), conducted at the University of Kansas, have concluded that diffusion plates increase the transfer of heat to the occupied space by almost 175%.

-Use the plates to fasten the tubing to the bottom of the sub-floor.
-Generally, the plates are stapled with 1/4" staples.
+As mentioned earlier, the plates are stapled with 1/4" staples.
 Ten or twelve staples per plate will work well.
 Also, try to keep the plates approximately 4" away from any adaptors or couplings.
-Under bathrooms, pergo and carpeted areas, run the plates continuously along the tubing.
-Under, tile, slate, wood, etc., the plates can be spaced every 8".
-For maximum coverage, radius plates can be installed around the bends.
+As a rule, run the plates continuously along the tubing.
+And, if you're looking for maximum coverage, special radius plates can be installed around the bends.
+However, on most installations, diffusion plates are not required where the PEX curves around from one joist bay to the next.